Historically, embargoed press releases are a controversial subject in the world of journalism.

 Use them wisely

 Making their jobs easier is the first step in improving our relationship with journalists.
 You can start by avoiding sending them hollow pitches and unnewsworthy stories.
-Use the viewpoint you chose for your story to be intelligent and creative.
-Your emails will be answered, and your participation will be valued if you consistently deliver high-quality pitches.
+Make sure your story is creative and appealing enough for a journalist who wants to write a memorable story.
+You’ll eventually make a name for yourself if you consistently deliver quality pitches.

-You can choose to do all of this on your own, but sometimes it saves time and effort to hire PR professionals.
-By hiring the services of experts at Pressfarm, you can also rest assured that you will get quality content for your brand.
+You can choose to do all of this on your own, but sometimes you save time and effort to hire PR professionals.
+By hiring the services of experts at Pressfarm, you can rest assured that you will get quality content for your brand.
 Finally, the PR specialists at Pressfarm have strategies in place to boost your online visibility, including submitting your brand to relevant startup directories.

 Offer exclusivity instead

-If you’re pitching sensitive news or are concerned about getting enough attention, we recommend the exclusive approach.
+If you’re pitching sensitive news or are concerned about not getting enough attention, we recommend the exclusive approach.
 Offer your news to only one publication at a time.
-This provides the journalist more control over the story while also allowing you to be the first and last person to speak about the subject.
-You’ll still get attention by pitching your story to fewer media sites, and you’ll gain media credibility in the process.
+This provides the journalist with more control over the story while also allowing you to be the first and last person to speak about the subject.
+You’ll still get attention by pitching your story to fewer media sites.
+What’s more, you’ll gain media credibility in the process.

 How to manage an embargoed press release